gardener/gardener/docs/concepts/apiserver.md

 Please see [this](../../example/70-secret-provider.yaml) example manifest and consult the documentation of the extension controller for the respective infrastructure provider to get information about which keys are required in this secret.

 After the secret has been created, the end-user has to create a special `SecretBinding` resource that binds this secret.
-Later, when creating shoot clusters, they will reference such a binding.
+Later, when creating shoot clusters, they will reference such binding.

 Please see [this](../../example/80-secretbinding.yaml) example manifest.